kazaamjt/Eikobot/docs/language_overview.md

 ```

 Now there's not a lot to unpack here.
 Firstly, we get passed an object that is garantueed to be of type `Car`.
-(The compiler does a runtime type check)
+(The compiler does a runtime type check, to make sure it is)

 Next we create a list and append any wheel to it, who's age is more than 5 years.
 Then we return said list.